 The ideology and strategy of operation of Lithuanian Airports are based on the principle ‘United but different’.

 During the record-breaking year of 2019, Lithuanian Airports served 6.5 million passengers and 62 thousand flights.
 In 2020, Lithuanian Airports welcomed 1.8 million passengers and handled 30 thousand flights.
+In 2021 the number of passengers grew up to 2.4 million and 34.4 thousand flights.

 The Airport occupies an area of 326 ha, and the length of the airfield perimeter is 10.54 km.
 The length of the runway is 2.515 m; width – 50 m; PCN83/F/D/X/T; Landing Category II, Siemens signal lights system.